 Creating a habitual sleep routine is one of the most important tips on this list.
 Without a sleep routine, the rest of the tips are almost useless.
-In addition to having a sleep schedule, make sure your sleep routine consists of the same tasks each evening.
+In addition to having a sleep schedule, make sure your sleep routine consists of the same tasks each evening before bed.

 4. Don’t Fight Sleep